OpenEvalProject/evals/manuscripts/elife-91849/v1/manuscript.md

 After exploring individual correlations between evolutionary indicators and annual epidemics, we considered the effects of influenza A(H1N1) incidence and B incidence on A(H3N2) virus circulation within a season.
 We detected strong negative associations between A(H1N1) incidence and A(H3N2) epidemic size, peak incidence, transmissibility, and excess mortality, consistent with previous animal, epidemiological, phylodynamic, and theoretical studies that found evidence for cross-immunity between IAV subtypes (Cowling et al., 2010; Epstein, 2006; Ferguson et al., 2003; Gatti et al., 2022; Goldstein et al., 2011; Sonoguchi et al., 1985).
 For example, individuals recently infected with seasonal influenza A viruses are less likely to become infected during subsequent pandemic waves (Cowling et al., 2010; Epstein, 2006; Fox et al., 2017; Laurie et al., 2015; Sridhar et al., 2013), and the early circulation of one influenza virus type or subtype is associated with a reduced total incidence of the other type/subtypes within a season (Goldstein et al., 2011; Lam et al., 2020).
 Due to the shared evolutionary history of their internal genes (Webster et al., 1992) and in turn greater T cell-mediated cross-protective immunity, pre-2009 seasonal A(H1N1) viruses may impact A(H3N2) virus circulation to a greater extent than A(H1N1)pdm09 viruses, which have a unique combination of genes that were not identified in animals or humans prior to 2009 (Garten et al., 2009; Smith et al., 2009).
 We observed similar relationships between A(H3N2) epidemic metrics and A(H1N1) incidence during pre- and post-2009 pandemic seasons, with slightly stronger correlations observed during the pre-2009 period.
 However, given the small sample size (12 pre-2009 seasons and 9 post-2009 seasons), we cannot fully answer this question.

-In our study, univariate correlations between A(H1N1) and A(H3N2) incidence were more pronounced than those observed between A(H3N2) incidence and evolutionary indicators, and A(H1N1) epidemic size was the highest ranked feature by random forest models predicting epidemic size, peak incidence, and transmissibility (effective Rt).
+In our study, univariate correlations between A(H1N1) and A(H3N2) incidence were more pronounced than those observed between A(H3N2) incidence and evolutionary indicators, and A(H1N1) epidemic size was the highest ranked feature by random forest models predicting epidemic size, peak incidence, and transmissibility (effective $R_{t}$).
 Consequently, interference between the two influenza A subtypes may be more impactful than viral evolution in determining the size of annual A(H3N2) outbreaks.
 Concerning epidemic timing, we did not detect a relationship between A(H3N2) antigenic change and the relative timing of A(H3N2) and A(H1N1) cases; specifically, A(H3N2) incidence did not consistently lead A(H1N1) incidence in seasons with greater H3 or N2 antigenic change.
 Overall, we did not find any indication that influenza B incidence affects A(H3N2) epidemic burden or timing, which is not unexpected, given that few T and B cell epitopes are shared between the two virus types (Terajima et al., 2013).

 Lastly, we used random forest models and multivariable linear regression models to assess the relative importance of viral evolution, prior population immunity, co-circulation of other influenza viruses, and vaccine-related parameters in predicting regional A(H3N2) epidemic dynamics.
 We chose conditional inference random forest models as our primary method of variable selection because several covariates were collinear, relationships between some predictors and target variables were nonlinear, and our goal was inferential rather than predictive.
 We performed leave-one-season-out cross-validation to tune each model, but, due to the limited number of seasons in our dataset, we were not able to test predictive performance on an independent test set.
 With the caveat that models were likely overfit to historical data, random forest models produced accurate predictions of regional epidemic size, peak incidence, and subtype dominance patterns, while predictions of epidemic intensity and transmission rates were less exact.
 The latter two measures could be more closely tied to climatic factors, the timing of influenza case importations from abroad, or mobility patterns (Bedford et al., 2015; Charu et al., 2017; Shaman and Kohn, 2009; Shaman et al., 2010) or they may be inherently more difficult to predict because their values are more constrained.
 Random forest models tended to underpredict epidemic burden in seasons with major antigenic transitions, particularly the SY97 seasons (1998–1999, 1999–2000) and the FU02 season (2003–2004), potentially because antigenic jumps of these magnitudes were infrequent during our 22-season study period.
 An additional step of post-hoc model selection demonstrated that models with only three covariates could also produce accurate fits to observed epidemiological data.